Who-Are-We-Now/What-is-Life/src/index.md

 Turning an imaginary mathematical machine into a working physical one required many further conceptual leaps, in addition to a lot of hard nuts-and-bolts engineering.
 For instance, over the years, much creativity has gone into figuring out how simple the “Standard Description” of a Universal Turing Machine can get.
 Only a few instructions are needed.
 Esoteric language nerds have even figured out how to compute with a *single* instruction (a so-called OISC or “one-instruction set computer”).{% endimg %}

-{% img 'maniac' %}There are irreducible requirements, though: the instruction, or instructions, must change the environment in some way that subsequent instructions are able to “see,” and there must be “conditional branching,” meaning that depending on the state of the environment, either one thing *or* another will happen.
+{% media_f 'maniac' %}There are irreducible requirements, though: the instruction, or instructions, must change the environment in some way that subsequent instructions are able to “see,” and there must be “conditional branching,” meaning that depending on the state of the environment, either one thing *or* another will happen.
 In most programming languages, this is expressed using “if/then” statements.
 When there’s only a single instruction, it must serve both purposes, as with the SUBLEQ language, whose only instruction is “subtract and branch if the result is less than or equal to zero.”

 Both Turing and von Neumann were keenly aware of the parallels between computers and brains.
-Von Neumann’s report on the EDVAC explicitly described the machine’s basic building blocks, its logic gates, as electronic neurons.[^19] Whether or not that analogy held (it did not; neurons are more complex than logic gates), his key insight was that both brains and computers are defined not by their mechanisms, but by what they *do*—their *function*, in both the colloquial and mathematical sense.{% endimg %}
+Von Neumann’s report on the EDVAC explicitly described the machine’s basic building blocks, its logic gates, as electronic neurons.[^19] Whether or not that analogy held (it did not; neurons are more complex than logic gates), his key insight was that both brains and computers are defined not by their mechanisms, but by what they *do*—their *function*, in both the colloquial and mathematical sense.{% endmedia_f %}

 In real life, though, the brain is not an abstract machine, but part of the body, and the body is part of the physical world.
 How can one speak in purely computational terms about the *function* of a living organism, when it must physically grow and reproduce?